joshprk/libobs-rs/libobs-window-helper/README.md

 # libOBS Window Helper

-This is just a helper crate for the `libobs-sources` crate.
+This is just a helper crate for the `libobs-simple` crate.
 It provides a way to get a list of all windows that OBS can capture (eiter `window_capture` or `game_capture`).
 If you want to use this crate nevertheless, here's an example.

 ## Example